Jaxx7594/Python-Macro/README.md

 # What is this?
 A macro made in Python that can reach thousands of clicks/keypresses per second!
+(Windows only)
 # Features
 * Ultra-fast
 * Support for almost every key and mouse button